 Yeo v Weeden VSC 156 – a bankruptcy dispute involving issues of trustees’ powers and alleged abuse of process (with the Hon Donnell M Ryan QC)

 Rescom Asia Pacific Pty Ltd v Reapfield Property Consultants Pte Ltd VSCA 92 – Court of Appeal – appeal from the dismissal of an application to set aside a statutory demand (leading A L Kinda)

-Kazakhstan Potash Corporation Ltd (formerly known as Fortis Mining Ltd) v Arulampalam & Ors – Supreme Court of Victoria proceeding (2013-2014) – a dispute in contract law and restitution law (leading E Levine)
+Kazakhstan Potash Corporation Ltd (formerly known as Fortis Mining Ltd) v Arulampalam & Ors – Supreme Court of Victoria proceeding (2013-2014) – a dispute in contract and restitution law (leading E Levine)

-Australia and New Zealand Banking Group Ltd v Wal’s Bulk Meats Pty Ltd & Ors – Supreme Court of Tasmania proceeding (2013-2015) – a dispute involving issues of banking and securities law, the law of guarantees, estoppel, restitution, subrogation, and unconscionability under the general law and the ASIC Act
+ANZ Banking Group Ltd v Wal’s Bulk Meats Pty Ltd & Ors – Supreme Court of Tasmania proceeding (2013-2015) – a dispute involving issues of banking and securities law, the law of guarantees, estoppel, restitution, subrogation, and unconscionability under the general law and the ASIC Act

 Money Choice Pty Ltd (in liq) & Rathner v Inertia Holdings Pty Ltd & Ors – Supreme Court of Victoria proceeding (2014) – dispute involving issues of unreasonable director-related transactions under s 588FDA of the Corporations Act, breaches of directors’ duties, constructive trusts (leading B Ryde)